facelessuser/soupsieve/docs/src/markdown/selectors.md

 `:empty`                        | `#!css p:empty`                     | Selects every `#!html <p>` element that has no children and either no text.
 Whitespace and comments are ignored.

 !!! warning "Experimental Selectors"
-    `:has()` implementation is experimental and may change.
-There are currently no reference implementation available in any browsers, not to mention the CSS4 specifications have not been finalized, so current implementation is based on our best interpretation.
+    `:has()` and `of S` support (in `:nth-child(an+b [of S]?)`) is experimental and may change.
+There are currently no reference implementations available in any browsers, not to mention the CSS4 specifications have not been finalized, so current implementation is based on our best interpretation.
+Any issues should be reported.

-    Recent addition of `:nth-*`, `:first-*`, `:last-*`, and `:only-*` is experimental.
-It has been implemented to the best of our understanding, especially `of S` support.
-Any issues with should be reported.

 ## Custom Selectors